How To Brown Butter

 How to brown butter

-1. Melting – first the butter has to melt into a liquid state.
+- Melting – first the butter has to melt into a liquid state.
 This happens somewhere between 82F and 97F.
-The time that this takes, depends on how cold the butter was to start with.
+The time that this takes, depends on how cold the butter was to start with, how much you’re browning and how big or small your pot is.
 If the butter is cold, it’s best to cut it into small cubes and melt it at a low temperature so that it cooks more evenly.

 Loss of volume and moisture in brown butter

 So if you read stage 3, foaming, I touched on the water evaporating from the butter.
-This means you are losing water out of your butter so now the 1 cup, or 227g, of butter you put in the pan, is no longer that amount, it’s going to be just slightly less.
+This means you are losing water out of your butter so now the 1 cup, or 227g, of butter you put in the pan, is no longer that amount, it’s going to be just slightly less, around 186 grams.
 Characteristic wise, you lost some moisture because now the ratio of solid to liquid is going to be higher.

 How to make up for loss of volume/moisture

-The best way to make up for this moisture loss is to weigh how much butter you started with and how much you have left.
+However, if you’re wanting to change a recipe to include brown butter, the best way to make up for this moisture loss is to weigh how much butter you start with and how much you have left after browning.
 Whatever that difference is, you can make up for it with extra liquid in the recipe.

-So for example if my recipe calls for 1 cup (227g) of butter and I want to use browned butter but my 1 cup (227g) turned into 3/4 cup (170g) of butter then I would add an extra 1/4 cup (about 4 Tbsp or 57g) of liquid to my recipe.
+So for example if my recipe calls for 227 grams of butter and I want to use browned butter but my 227 grams turned into 186 grams of butter then I would add an extra 41 grams of liquid to my recipe.
 This might feel a little overwhelming so I do the other option.

 The other option is to brown more butter than you need and that way you can measure the exact amount.
-So sometimes I will just brown 2 cups of butter and when I need some, I’ll weigh out exactly how much I need.
-The ratio of fat to water will still be a little off but the change in the recipe is usually pretty subtle.
+So sometimes I will just brown 2 cups of butter and when I need some, I’ll weigh out exactly how much a recipe calls for.
+The ratio of fat to water will still be a little off but the change in the recipe is usually pretty insignificant.

 For example in my brown butter cookie butter cake, I just browned more butter than I needed and measured out exactly the amount I want.
-This may seem annoying or wasteful, but it’s sooo easy to use up the rest of the butter (not like egg whites, lol).
+This may seem annoying or wasteful, but it’s sooo easy to use up the rest of the butter.
 In the recipe notes, I even mention that I just pop the leftover brown butter into the frosting for extra flavor.
 It doesn’t make any significant change to the frosting but at least we’re not wasting it.

 How to use brown butter

 Brown butter is going to act just like regular butter so you can replace it in almost any recipe.
 If a recipe calls for melted butter, use melted brown butter.
-When a recipe calls for cold or room temperature butter, you’ll have to resolidify the butter.
+When a recipe calls for cold or room temperature butter, you’ll have to re-solidify the butter.
 To re-solidify the butter, I let it cool to room temperature, then stir it to combine the brown speckles throughout and then refrigerate it.
 Once it’s refrigerated, I stir it every 15 minutes so that it chills evenly.
+If you don’t mix and it re-solidifies then all the brown speckles (milk solids) will settle at the bottom of the bowl and fat will rise to the top so you’ll sort of have an imbalance (this only matters if you’re not using the whole amount and are just scooping a portion of it).

 One thing to keep in mind is that the brown speckles in the butter are now solid and more pronounced so if you’re making a buttercream with it or any recipes that calls for a smooth texture, you’ll have tiny little brown beads in it.
-If this bothers you, you can strain out the milk solids when the butter is liquid, keeping in mind that you may lose a little bit of the caramelized nutty flavor.
+If this bothers you, you can strain out the milk solids when the butter is liquid, keeping in mind that you may lose a little bit of the caramelized nutty flavor (the best part!!).

 Recipes that use brown butter: